-So no matter if you are using an older model like Apple Watch Series 2, Series 3 or Series 4 – or if you own a more recent model like Apple Watch Series 5, Apple Watch Series 6 and Apple Watch SE, these tips should help you.
+So no matter if you are using an older model like Apple Watch Series 2, Series 3, or Series 4 – or if you own a more recent model like Apple Watch Series 5, Apple Watch Series 6 or Apple Watch SE, these tips should help you.

 Learn About Apple Watch Battery (FAQ)

 Here is some useful information on Apple Watch’s battery.

 Apple claims that Apple Watch’s battery lasts up to 18 hours on a single charge.
 This accounts for average usage by the user.
 On its website, Apple details what users can expect to do on their device and still get 18 hours battery life.

 All-day battery life is based on 18 hours with the following use: 90 time checks, 90 notifications, 45 minutes of app use, and a 60-minute workout with music playback from Apple Watch via Bluetooth, over the course of 18 hours.– Apple

 Here are some more usage stats as provided by Apple (Apple Watch 7 Battery Life)

 - All-Day Battery Life: Up to 18 hours